srconstantin/dispute-resolution/readme.md

 ## TODO

+--fix email message to invited contacts

+--Display success/failure to user with login, adding contacts, etc

+--encrypt personal information

 --Allow password reset

---Display success/failure to user with login, adding contacts, etc

---(Maybe) allow deleting disputes

---fix email message to invited contacts

---check for database security

 This is a work in progress, with heavy assistance from Claude (Sonnet 4).